-Note that Theorem~\ref{thm:deform} is not true if we replace ``convex cocompact'' with ``geometrically finite'': for a given $j$ with cusps, the constant representation $\rho=\nolinebreak 1$ can have small, non-cusp-deteriorating deformations~$\rho'$ that are not cusp-deteriorating, hence for which $(j,\rho')$ cannot be admissible.
-However, we prove that Theorem~\ref{thm:deform} is true in dimension $n=2$ or~$3$ if we restrict to deformations of $\Gamma$ of the form $\Gamma_0^{j,\rho}$ with geometrically finite~$j$ and \emph{cusp-deteriorating}~$\rho$ (Theorem~\ref{thm:deformwithcusps}); it is \emph{not} true for $n>3$ (see Section~\ref{ex:dim4C<1}).
+Note that Theorem~\ref{thm:deform} is not true if we replace ``convex cocompact'' with ``geometrically finite'': for a given $j$ with cusps, the constant representation $\rho=\nolinebreak 1$ may have small deformations~$\rho'$ that are not cusp-deteriorating, hence for which $(j,\rho')$ cannot be admissible.
+However, we prove that Theorem~\ref{thm:deform} is true in dimension $n=2$ or~$3$ if we restrict to deformations of $\Gamma$ of the form $\Gamma_0^{j,\rho}$ with geometrically finite~$j$ and \emph{cusp-deteriorating}~$\rho$ (Theorem~\ref{thm:deformwithcusps}); a similar statement is \emph{not} true for $n>3$ (see Section~\ref{ex:dim4C<1}).

 Theorem~\ref{thm:adm} implies that any geometrically finite quotient of~$G$ is \emph{sharp} in the sense of \cite{kk12}; moreover, by Theorem~\ref{thm:deform}, if the quotient is convex cocompact, then it remains sharp after any small deformation of the discrete group~$\Gamma$ inside $G\times G$ (see Section~\ref{subsec:proofdeform}).
-This has analytic consequences on the discrete spectrum of the (pseudo-Riemannian) Laplacian on the geometrically finite quotients of~$G$: see \cite{kk12}.
+This implies the existence of an infinite discrete spectrum for the (pseudo-Riemannian) Laplacian on any geometrically finite quotient of~$G$: see \cite{kk12}.